corvus-dotnet/Corvus.JsonSchema/Solutions/Corvus.Json.SourceGeneratorTools/README.md

 For example, we provide generated code for the standard JSON Schema meta-schema, and OpenAPI 3.0 and 3.1, compiled into this library.
 You cannot reference the `Corvus.Json.JsonSchema.*` packages directly in your Source Generator.

+## Breaking Changes

+### V4.1.3

+In V4.1.3 we have changed the signature of the `GenerationSpecification` struct so the type name becomes optional, and allows you to infer it from the schema.